Agentscreator/mirro_app/SUPPORT_FEATURE_SUMMARY.md

 - Support requests go directly to mirrosocial@gmail.com

 ## Design Consistency
-- Matches Mirro's warm, elegant design language
-- Uses existing color palette (amber/taupe tones)
-- Responsive design for mobile and desktop
+- **Mobile-first approach** matching the main app's container design
+- **Glass-card effects** with backdrop blur and subtle shadows
-- Glass-card styling consistent with app
+- **Taupe/cream color palette** consistent with app branding

-The support system is now fully functional and integrated into the Mirro2 app, providing users with a professional way to get help while maintaining the app's beautiful design aesthetic.
+- **Typography hierarchy** using the app's text color system
+- **Interactive animations** (hover-lift, transitions) matching app behavior
+- **Native mobile feel** with proper touch targets and spacing

+The support system now provides a seamless, mobile-optimized experience that feels like a natural extension of the main Mirro app, with improved usability and visual consistency.